Over the years, I’ve had to implement security filters a couple of time. Recently I had to add JWT token based API authentication to a Spring project.

 - We use simple JWT tokens that are signed, have a payload with things like a userId, and need to be checked as part of our Authentication and Authorization logic.
 Standard stuff these days.

-we want to grab the JWT token from there, validate it,
+header, we want to grab the JWT token from

 SecurityContext